brittaniSavery/personal-website/content/posts/12_past-poet-vs-present-poet.md

 > Nevertheless, until we both receive our personalized rewards,
 > we have each other, jacket-less and never bored!

-The one thing that I find ironic is that I have only written five poems this year even though life has been a dumpster fire for the past few months. :woman_shrugging: I have missed writing poetry though and my sister gave me a suggestion of writing a poem a week, whatever subject or styles I want, as a way to jumpstart my creativity again.
+The one thing that I find ironic is that I have only written five poems this year even though life has been a dumpster fire for the past few months. :shrug: I have missed writing poetry though and my sister gave me a suggestion of writing a poem a week, whatever subject or styles I want, as a way to jumpstart my creativity again.
 It's a good idea, one that I'll be starting this month.
 Feel free to take it if you feel like you're in a creative rut.
 If you have gotten out a rut recently, what worked for you?
 The more ideas, the better for me.
 Until next time!